FaizanSSDQ/Data-Engineering-Visualization-Projects/README.md

-# Data Science Projects Repository
+# Data Engineering Projects Repository

-Welcome to the Data Science Projects Repository!
+Welcome to the Data Engineering Projects Repository!
 This repository is a comprehensive collection of projects focused on **Data Visualization**, **Data Analysis**, and **Data Engineering**.
 Each project within its respective subfolder demonstrates various techniques and methodologies used in the field of data science, showcasing the power and importance of effective data handling and representation.

 ## Overview